danielloader/kubernetes-sdlc/README.md

 ## Bootstrapping

+> **NOTE**: _If you're deploying an existing cluster template, you can skip to [deployment](#deploy-existing-cluster-template)._

 As you may have noticed, a closed loop needs to start somewhere!
 Having the git repository representing the state, and a cluster listening to that state from a raw state is called bootstrapping.

 ![bootstrapping](docs/gitops-bootstrap.drawio.svg)

-Flux provides a CLI tool to do this, as it has to simultaneously deploy a GitRepository object for the source controller to go clone from, as well as the config for the GitRepository object itself, in git.
-Failure to do this would mean the first time the source controller ran a reconciliation run, it'd detach itself from the repository as the URL for the remote, would be stored in this object, in YAML, in the repository.
+Flux provides a CLI tool to do this, as it has to deploy a `GitRepository` object for the source controller to go clone from, as well as the config for the `GitRepository` object, in git.
+Failure to do this would mean the first time the source controller ran a reconciliation run, it'd detach itself from the repository as the `GitRepository` object containing a upstream reference to itself, would be missing - and thus deleted.

-This can be seen in [gotk-sync.yaml](clusters/local/flux-system/gotk-sync.yaml), where in the core objects are defined, and link the cluster back to themselves.
+This can be seen in [`gotk-sync.yaml`](clusters/local/flux-system/gotk-sync.yaml), where in the core objects are defined, and link the cluster back to themselves.

-To get around this bootstrap paradox the CLI does this all simultaneously - both creating the objects that store the remote urls and config/secrets to pull from them, as well storing the resulting objects it pushes to the cluster in the source try and pushes them.
+To get around this bootstrap paradox the CLI does this all simultaneously - both creating the objects that store the remote urls and config/secrets to pull from them, as well storing the resulting objects it pushes to the cluster in the source try and pushes them before the first reconciliation run starts.

 ### Example